open-edge-insights/eii-azure-bridge/README.md

 ## Pre-Requisites / Setup

-To use and develop with the EII Azure Bridge there are a few steps which must be taken to configure your environment.
-The setup must be done to configure your Azure Cloud account, your development system, and also the node which you are going to deploy the EII Azure Bridge on.
+To use and develop with the Azure Bridge there are a few steps which must be taken to configure your environment.
+The setup must be done to configure your Azure Cloud account, your development system, and also the node which you are going to deploy the Azure Bridge on.

 The following sections cover the setup for the first two environments listed.
 Setting up your system for a single-node deployment will be covered in the